Pokemon-Standards-Consortium/meta/README.md

 There are five stages of a PSC standards document:
 ## Proposal
 A Proposal can be created by anyone, regardless of membership in PSC.
 Proposals are fairly informal, as most of the work will be done in the Early Draft stage, but we ask that Proposals include a basic overview of the scope and desired outcome.
-Fu
 ## Early Draft
 Once a Proposal gets sponsored by a member (if a member submitted a Proposal, they sponsor it by default) and seconded by another member (from a different organization if the sponsor is representing an organization), an Early Draft is created.
 A PSC ID is assigned at this point, to allow for easy tracking.
 ## Working Draft